From the Andes to the Amazon: preserving Ecuador’s water resources

 By increasing global awareness of watershed issues in Ecuador, we hope to minimize the exploitation of the environment and the people who depend upon it.

-RallyUp to help protect free-flowing rivers in Ecuador!
+Make your pledge to help preserve free-flowing rivers in Ecuador!

 WORLD CLASS JUNGLE WHITEWATER – CELEBRATING THE FREE-FLOWING JONDACHI!